You are using an outdated browser. Please upgrade your browser to improve your experience.

 Growing up in West Lafayette, IN, Dr. Jerry Rodenbarger was destined to be a “Boilermaker”!
 He is a 1979 graduate from Purdue School of Veterinary Medicine.
 Dr. Jerry’s professional areas of interest are small animal (dogs and cats) and equine.
 He also has a special interest in orthopedics, soft tissue surgery, and reproduction.
 Dr. Jerry is a primary surgeon at Vale Park Animal Hospital.
 He uses the latest in surgical technology, and is well skilled with our hospital’s surgical laser as well as our laproscope used for minimally invasive procedures.
 His wife, Linda, teaches 2nd grade and together they have raised three great children (now all adults).
 Outside activities and interests include church, community volunteerism, virtually all sports, and travel.

-Want to Learn More about Dr. Jerry?To YouTube
+Want to Learn More about Dr. Jerry?Watch my video!

 Dr. Mary Ann Sheller is a 1984 graduate from Purdue University School of Veterinary Medicine.
 Dr. Sheller enjoys soft-tissue surgery and has a special interest in canine reproduction, breeding and infertility.
 She has been certified by Zoetis Corporation, Inc. since 1994.
 Our facility is an official semen freezing center.
 Some of the reproduction services offered are fresh chilled breedings, infertility work-ups, TransCervical Inseminations (TCI) and surgical insemination.
 Vale Park Animal Hospital is the only certified semen freezing center in Northwest Indiana.
 Outside of the office Dr. Sheller enjoys theatre, traveling and spending time with her animal children.

-Want to Learn More about Dr. Sheller?To YouTube
+Want to Learn More about Dr. Sheller?Watch my video!

 Dr. Kimberly Juhlin is a 1990 honor graduate from Veterinary School at Massey University in New Zealand.
 During her early years in practice her work was primarily focused on small animal emergency and critical care medicine.
 She transitioned into General Practice at Vale Park Animal Hospital in 1997.
 “Dr. Kim” holds a special interest in Integrative Medicine.
 Integrative Medicine combines western conventional medicine with other forms of Complementary Therapies.
 In addition to conventional western medicine, diagnostics and treatments, Dr. Kim incorporates Nutrition Counseling, Nutritional Supplements, Herbal Medicine, Therapeutic laser and Acupuncture to formulate an individualized therapeutic or wellness health plan for each patient.
 Dr. Kim Juhlin lives in Valparaiso, Indiana with her husband, her dog,’ Lucy’ and her cat, ‘Pearl’.
 She enjoys bicycling, hiking, yoga and spending time with family and friends.